 Foucault began this debate when he noticed that Renaissance paintings often presented the subject, such as a monarch, as the omnipresent centre of the scene.
 One thinks of portraits of Henry VIII.
 Raphael took this further in some of his pictures which used perspective to give the viewer the impression that they were part of, and could step into, some major event such as a debate between great philosophers or an important biblical event.
 This flattered Raphael’s patrons who were of course religious leaders and aristocrats.
 The position of the viewer in relation to the painting by implication gave the impression to the viewer that they were master of the scene and even by extension of the world.

 Lacan thought that children, aided by language and the concept of ‘I’ or ‘me’, form a false self-image early in life.
 This self-image is reinforced by contemporary culture and ideology which gives the individual an even more false sense of an independent self.
 Althusser adapted Lacan’s ideas about self in his theory of ideology; ideology was derived from the same false sense of independence - but here from social and economic constraints.

 In the context of art this is claimed to create alienation from what is real in life and art, and allow for the production of art which further alienates and is often kitsch.
 If good art and truth are indeed connected then any thinking which separates people from the truth will result in the creation of bad art.

-In my view to be aware of oneself is surely a human facet.
+Surely to be aware of oneself is a human facet.
 For over two thousand years philosophers have debated the nature of the self, the mind and body, and our soul’s place in the objective external world.
 The longevity of this debate and its modern parallel, the debate amongst scientists about consciousness, suggests that the self is not a false illusion but a fascinating real phenomenon.